strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

     storage: 200Gi
 ```

-As you can see, the requested size is no 200Gi and the actual capacity is now also 200Gi.
+As you can see, the requested size is now 200Gi and the actual capacity is also now 200Gi.
 We can also confirm that the disk size was increased from inside the pod:

 ```console